-All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff.
+All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff

-School leaders, including the DSL will read KCSIE in its entirety.

-- School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is recorded and stored in the school office.
+- School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.

-All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety) with the DSL, including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
 This training is regularly updated and is in line with advice from the safeguarding partners.

 All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated.
+This training is regularly updated and delivered through annual updates.

 All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
 This training will be updated at least annually.
+This is achieved through annual inset and twilight training.

 Online safety training for staff will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This is achieved through specific online safety training and annual updates.

 In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This is achieved through e-bulletins and staff meetings.

 Outwood Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This is achieved via input from knowledgeable and experienced staff and by inviting input at staff meetings.